tal-z/TextToColor/README.md

 HSV: (0.0, 1.0, 153)
 ```
 #### Example 1.3: Create a ColorController object using an RGB triplet, and print out its properties.
+You can also pass a 3-tuple whose values are each contained in range(0,256) to the rgb property.
+For example:
 ```python
 c = ColorController(rgb=(10, 255, 230))